njmlopez17/Python_Playwright_PyCharm_PyTest/README.md

 ## <ins>Utilizing the following functions, commands and libraries:<ins>

+1. **Test automation using:**

-• o	Identifying element using css locators
+   - Identifying element using css locators

-o	Identifying element using XPath locators
+   - Identifying element using XPath locators

-o	Selecting values from dropdowns
+   - Selecting values from dropdowns

-o	Selecting radio buttons and checkboxes
+   - Selecting radio buttons and checkboxes

-o	Alerts and dialog box
+   - Alerts and dialog box

-o	Windows/page handling
+   - Windows/page handling

-o	Cookies and taking page screenshots
+   - Cookies and taking page screenshots

-o	Page interactions
+   - Page interactions

-o	Exception handling and storing elements in lists
+   - Exception handling and storing elements in lists

-o	Ajax handling
+   - Ajax handling

-o	Page tables
+   - Page tables

-o	Upload and download of files
+   - Upload and download of files

-o	Page desktop video recording and screenshots
+   - Page desktop video recording and screenshots

-o	Web page with Playwright and PyTest
+   - Web page with Playwright and PyTest

-o	Page with fixtures (module and functions)
+   - Page with fixtures (module and functions)

-o	Page with fixtures (class and functions)
+   - Page with fixtures (class and functions)

-o	Parameterizing tests in PyTest with Playwright
+   - Parameterizing tests in PyTest with Playwright

-o	Test reporting in PyTest with Playwright (PyTest HTML plugin)
+   - Test reporting in PyTest with Playwright (PyTest HTML plugin)

 ## <ins>End-To-End coverage documentation:<ins>